DecentraLabsCom/Lab-Gateway/LITE-VERSION.md

 # Lite Version Guide

+> **Note**: You are viewing documentation for the **Lite Version** (branch `lite`).
+For the full blockchain-based version with wallet authentication and institutional treasury management, see the [main README](README.md) on the `main` branch.

 ## 🎯 Overview

 The Lite Version of DecentraLabs Gateway provides a lightweight, JWT-validated laboratory access system.
-It's designed for environments where you already have an existing authentication system and just need secure lab access.
+It's designed for environments where you already have an existing authentication system and just need secure lab access without blockchain integration.

 ## 🏗️ Architecture